Let the Children Play

 We already know that last year's polls were bad4, but just how bad were they?
 One thing that the new report did is to quantify how poorly the polls performed.
 The Washington Post's Dan Balz reports: "Public opinion polls in the 2020 presidential election suffered from errors of 'unusual magnitude,' the highest in 40 years for surveys estimating the national popular vote and in at least 20 years for state-level polls, according to a study conducted by [AAPOR].5"

-I've mentioned in the past that there are a large number of polls taken in a presidential election year, but I've never known how many.
+I've mentioned in the past that very many polls are taken in a presidential election year, but I've never known just how many.
 Now, the AAPOR report tells us that the group examined 529 presidential polls from last year.
 I bring up the large number of polls not just because I think it's an absurd waste of time, effort, and money―though I do―but because given the usual confidence level of such polls, we can expect that 5% of them will be wrong by greater than the usual margin of error6.
 So, we could expect around 26 of last year's polls to be off by more than three percentage points.

 Also, it was clear that the polls over-estimated support for Democratic candidates, but by how much?
 Based on the Real Clear Politics average of national polls, I calculated last year that they showed Biden winning by a margin of 4.3 percentage points of the popular vote greater than he won.
 According to the AAPOR report, this margin was only 3.9 points, so my calculation was not too far off.